 After her husband unexpectedly leaves her, Grace Beasley (Kathy Bates) spontaneously travels to Great Britain to attend the funeral of Victor Fox, a singer she adored.
 There, she meets the lover of the dead pop star, played by Rupert Everett, and convinces him to return to Chicago with her to find the singer's killer.
-Guest appearance by Julie Andrews.
+Guest appearance by Julie Andrews and Barry Manilow.
 Written by

 If love takes no prisoners, somebody forgot to tell them.